 DAX Studio is a fabulous free tool that allows you to directly query your Power Pivot/Power BI data models.
 It is not immediately obvious (particularly to beginners) exactly how using DAX Studio can add value.
-I often refer people on various forums to use DAX Studio but then lack a suitable reference to refer them to so they can get started.
 This blog post today is a simple reference to help anyone that uses Power Pivot get started with DAX Studio.

 But What Can I Do With DAX Studio?